iangreenleaf/talks/future_of_the_frontend/one/01_slide.md

 But it has not happened and I now believe it's foolish to hope that it ever will.

 JavaScript is 19 years old and showing its age rather heavily, yet nothing has come even close to replacing it as the browser's scripting language.
-Flash we were only too happy to get rid of, and ActionScript has all the shortcoming of JavaScript anyhow.
-Dart, which I'll talk about later, is perhaps the most serious attempt at replacing JavaScript, but it's been years and it doesn't seem to have made any headway.

-CSS: CSS is terrible at a lot of things and was built around a bunch of printing press mechanics that have absolutely no place on the web, and yet as far as I know we haven't ever had a serious contender for a replacement.
+CSS is terrible at a lot of things and was built around a bunch of printing press mechanics that have absolutely no place on the web, and yet as far as I know we haven't ever had a serious contender for a replacement.

 HTML is actually the least-bad of the three components and yet ironically the only one that was nearly replaced.
-XHTML  TODO
+XHTML was a grand vision with a lot of exciting potential, but it was plagued by upgrade problems, and the working group chased themselves down twisting alleyways until the W3 consortium scrapped XHTML completely and went with HTML5 instead.
+HTML5 had little of the grand vision.
+It was incremental.
+It was still encumbered by the problems of the past.
+But it happened, and that's what differentiates it from XHTML.
 ~~~ENDSECTION~~~

 !SLIDE
 # Standards will never be standard #
 ~~~SECTION:notes~~~
-Look.
-I have a great amount of respect for what the W3 has done and what the web is today, but there's no escaping the fact that they do some really suck stuff.
+I have a great amount of respect for what the W3 has done and what the web is today, but there's no escaping the fact that they do some really sucky stuff.
-TODO
+HTML5 video never specified a codec because implementors couldn't agree on one.
+Parts of HTML5 simply describe APIs that a single vendor forced upon the market.

 We're never going to live in a magical land where browsers all support the same standards perfectly.
 There's always going to be a certain amount of idealism that goes